Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Diamagnetic trapping using Micro-fabricated Wires

 Due to the proximity of the wires to the SC, Meissner currents will be generated in the SC to oppose the B-field generated due to the wires which will perturb the trap (Fig.~\ref{fig:SCeffect}).
-Additionally, since micro-fabricated wires tend to be more rectangular with height much less than their width and length, we have considered wires with finite thickness and zero height in our calculations for our traps (Magnetic field profiles are obtained using simple Biot-Savart Law calculations).
-Fig.\ref{fig:ztrap} has been evaluated with all these considerations.
-For currents $\mathcal{O}(\rm 12~A)$ and bias fields $\mathcal{O}(\rm 0.2~T)$, we can trap the particle $\mathcal{O}(10\,\si{\micro\meter})$ from the wires (by trapping close to the wires, we are reducing the minimum separation between the two particles, thus maximizing the entanglement phase).
-We can easily adjust the height $z_0$ from the screen (origin is defined w.r.t. to the center of the screen) by tuning the applied bias field (since $z_0\sim f(I/B_{\rm bias})$).
+Additionally, since micro-fabricated wires tend to be more rectangular with height much less than their width and length, we have considered wires with finite width and zero thickness in our calculations for our traps (magnetic field profiles are obtained using simple Biot-Savart Law calculations).
+Fig.~\ref{fig:ztrap} has been evaluated with all these considerations.
+For currents $\mathcal{O}(\rm 12)~A$ and bias fields $\mathcal{O}(\rm 0.2)$~T, we can trap the particle $\mathcal{O}(10)\,\si{\micro\meter}$ from the wires (by trapping close to the wires, we are reducing the minimum separation between the two particles, thus maximizing the entanglement phase).
+We can easily adjust the height $z_0$ from the screen (origin is defined w.r.t. to the center of the screen) by tuning the applied bias field (since $z_0\sim f(I/B_{\rm bias})$, see eq.~\eqref{eq:height}).
 The bias field can either be applied using Helmholtz coils or "D" coils on a chip (see \cite{Fosbinder-Elkins_2022}).
 The exact method will depend upon the particular nature of the experiment.
 These traps have a flat direction, x, where the particle is free to move around while being tightly confined in transverse directions.

-Consider a z-wire of length $L_z$ and width w $\mathcal{O}(5)\,\si{\micro\meter}$ along the x-y plane parallel to the SC surface.
+Consider a z-wire with central wire of length $L_z$ and width w of $\mathcal{O}(5)\,\si{\micro\meter}$ along the x-y plane parallel to the SC surface (see Fig.~\ref{fig:ztrap}).
 The two particles will be positioned along the z axis on either side of the chip.
-The bias field and the z-component of the central wire will form a minimum at the center of the wire at a height $z_0$ from the screen.
+The bias field and the magnetic field from the central wire will form a minimum along the direction perpendicular to the center of the wire at a height $z_0$ from the screen.
+Here, we are only accounting for the diamagnetic potential of the particle.
+In subsection~\ref{subsec:cooling}, we will show how gravity affects the particle's equilibrium position (see also Fig.~\ref{fig:contourplots} and Table~\ref{table:freq}).
 The expressions for $z_0$ and magnetic field gradient are complicated for the short traps but can be approximated by the following expressions for the long trap.
-The magnetic field magnitude at the center of the long wire as a function of z is given by (assuming an infinitely long wire):
+The magnetic field magnitude at the center of the long wire at a distance d/2 from the origin (same analysis applies for the other trap at -d/2 from the origin) as a function of z is given by (assuming an infinitely long wire):

 consistent with \cite{riechel}.
 The minimum height $z_0$ from the screen is

 where $B_{\rm bias}$ is the bias field applied along $-y$ to create the field minimum.
 The z-dependent magnetic field gradient at the center of the thick wire is given by: